CoineusCrypto/assets/apps/krakentracker/README.md

 # Adding your project to KrakenTracker

 ## The easy way
-Submit your listing to this form: [link]
+Submit your listing to this form: [KrakenTracker Listing](https://forms.gle/8UTKFicXBUh4KwqFA)

 The devs will take your info and manually add the listing for you.
 As this is a manual process, it may take some time to get to, but is the easiest for you.